deepakag5/Data-Mining-Python/Install_Anaconda/README.md

-## Download and Install Anaconda Data Mining with Python
+## Download and Install Anaconda for Data Mining with Python

 ### Windows :